Methana: Geography

 Since 1991, the peninsula has been investigated by the team of ETH Zürich geologically and cartographically.
 From this, a topographical map of the entire peninsula at a scale of 1:25,000 was made.
 An interactive 3D map was created and is on the World Wide Web.
 Also a rich photographic archive with about 10.000 color slides has been produced (see links below).

 The panorama of the northeastern part of Argolis, southeastern and eastern Corinthia along with the southern part of the Attica peninsula and the Saronic Islands of Aegina and Salamis along with a smaller one and the mountains of the eastern tip of the neighboring peninsula.

 Much of the peninsula is mountainous and bushy and grassy.
 The mountain range covers the central part of the peninsula and has a small ridge north of the seat.
 The residential area is within the sea.
 The pastures are around Methana.
 A mountain ridge is founded in the west and is about 3 km long with a stream in the middle and a cliff in the south.

 History

 The earliest known settlement (near the village of Vathy) dates from 1500–1300 BC.
 The first survey was conducted by Michael Deffner, who discovered a large throne, among other artefacts.
 Many ancient sites were identified through the archaeological survey conducted in the 1980s by the University of Liverpool in association with the British School at Athens.
-The Acropolis Palaiokastro is located near the village of Vathy.
-The fortress is in Kypseli at the coast Akropolis Oga at the principal pace of Nisaki (Νησάκι, meaning little island).
+The Acropolis Palaiokastro is located near the village of Vathy but the main port is at Methana, also called Arsinoe in Ptolemaic times, with a fort on the islet of Nisaki.
+A coastal fortress called Akropolis Oga is located near Kypseli.
 A Mycenaean settlement was excavated by Helene Konstolakis-Jiannopoulou in 1990 along with the chapel of Agios Konstantinos and Elenis.
 Selected artifacts can be visited in the museums of Poros island and in Piraeus.
 This site dates between 1500 and 1300 BC.

+The name of the town appears to be in the so-called "Aegean List" from the Mortuary Temple of Amenhotep III in Egypt, dating to 14th century BCE, where it is recorded as m-dj-n-ij.